AdamUWA/coroner/README.md

 ## Setup

-Setting up all the dependencies will take quite a while, so make sure you have the time to sit down and go through everything carefully.
+Setting up all the dependencies is somewhat complicated and will take quite a while, so make sure you have the time to sit down and go through everything carefully.

 ### Ollama